imdeepmind/imdeepmind.github.io/docs/databases/sql/subqueries.md

 | Alice |

 **Explanation:**
 The subquery calculates average salary **per department** for each row of the outer query.
-Only employees above their department average are returned.
+Only employees above their department average are returned - this is a correlated subquery, so it runs once per outer row.

 ### Nested Subqueries

-**Definition:** A subquery inside another subquery.
+A subquery inside another subquery.
 Useful for multi-level filtering or complex computations.

 <div style={{textAlign: 'center'}}>